RedHatWorkshops/fusev7-workshop/labs/62-eap-openshift.md

 - Create a new project in OpenShift

 ```
-oc new-project fuseeap
+oc new-project YOURUSERID-fuseeap
 ```

 - Go back to JBoss developer studio, in *Project Explorer* locate your *eap-lab* project, right click on the project and select Run AS -> **6 Maven build...**

 ![Deploy to EAP on OpenShift](images/62-Step-01.png)

 - In the pop up panel, under Goals, add the following execute command and check Skip Tests.
+(Click on offline if you already have the repo pre-downloaded)

 ```
 clean package fabric8:deploy